Taylor Swift sexual assault trial: Trial

-The trial began on August 7, 2017, with both Mueller, Swift and their respective legal teams present.
+The trial began on August 7, 2017, with both Mueller and Swift and their respective legal teams present.
 On this day potential jurors were questioned regarding their objectivity towards the case.
 Candidates were asked about whether they were fans of either Swift or Mueller's music.
 Queries regarding Swift asked candidates whether they listened to her music, had attended her concerts, watched her videos and purchased an album of hers.
 Questions also examined whether or not jurors had ever been groped inappropriately or had ever been accused of touching someone else without their permission.
 Out of 60 a total of eight jurors were chosen, six women and two men.

 The following day, both Swift and Mueller's lawyers gave their opening statements.
 Douglas Baldridge, Swift's attorney, led by stating Swift was "taking a stand for all women" and described the incident as assault in the workplace.
 Babe McFarland, Mueller's attorney, followed by claiming Mueller had not touched Swift inappropriately and that the incident had cost Mueller "[his] dream job".
 Following the opening statements Mueller gave his testimony, stating his hand came into contact with a part of her body that seemed to be her ribs.

-On August 9, 2017, Swift's mother, Andrea, took to the stand to detail her recollection of the incident.
+On August 9, 2017, Swift's mother, Andrea, took the stand to detail her recollection of the incident.
 She described how she was sickened after being told of what had happened and when she saw the photo she could immediately tell her daughter was uncomfortable.